-1. Authorities Accuse Christensen of Visiting an ‘Abduction 101’ Fetish Site Thread
+1. Authorities Accused Christensen of Visiting an ‘Abduction 101’ Fetish Site Thread

-It’s clear from the affidavit that authorities thought they had their man, but they needed more evidence to seek an arrest, especially because they did not know where Zhang’s body was, if they are right that she is not alive.
-Christensen only stands accused of kidnapping Zhang at this point.
+It’s clear from the affidavit that authorities thought they had their man, but they needed more evidence to seek an arrest, especially because they did not know where Zhang’s body was.

 The FBI placed Christensen under surveillance and monitored his conversations.
 That recording provided them with the key piece of evidence outlined in the affidavit.

 A prosecutor told the court on July 5, 2017, that Christensen was recorded at a rally for Zhang by authorities and “explained the characteristics of his ideal victim” and, according to CNN, “pointed out those in the crowd who matched them at a vigil he attended for the missing woman.”
 The person helping authorities record Christensen was not identified.
 However, the prosecutor also alleged in court that Christensen threatened a person on a recording who provided incriminating information against him, CNN reported.
 In one recording, Christensen is accused of saying that “Zhang fought him, and that he took her back to his apartment and held her there against her will last month,” CNN reported.
 The judge has denied bail for Christensen.